hadyelsahar/t-rex/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

+## Downloads
+T-REx is in constant state of evolving.
+We work to integrate new aligners in the alignment pipeline whose output is available on the [Download page](http://hadyelsahar.github.io/t-rex/downloads).

 ## Contributors
 Hady Elsahar